 Working on a project?

-Make sure to take a break for every 30 minutes of deep work to be more productive.
+Make sure to take a break every 30 minutes for deep work to be more productive.

 You see, the American Psychological Association (APA) discovered that people lose concentration after about 30 minutes of doing a task.(19)